 Latin America and the Caribbean

-In August 2012 the JFIT financed an expert meeting at Tiwanaku, in order to establish a new revised project document, including a new work-plan of activities and budget taking into consideration the guidelines and decisions of the UNESCO-World Heritage Committee.
-Please click on the link below for the report of the 2012 meeting concerning the Tiwanaku project.
+Since its official launching, several administrative and institutional difficulties hindered its foreseen implementation.
+In August 2012 the JFIT financed an expert meeting at Tiwanaku, in order to establish a new revised project document, including a new work-plan of activities and budget.
+In 2014 an Advisory Mission to the property took place in order to assist the State Party for the finalization of the Management and Conservation Plan for the property.

 A second phase on the implementation of the project will be launched in 2015, funded also by the JFIT, under the coordination of UNESCO Quito and the supervision of WHC/LAC.

 For additional information, please click on the links below: